 The leaves are starting to shed their green hues for fiery crimson and orange and the air is getting crisp!
 It must mean that fall is on the way and with that comes exciting roadtrips across the country.
 You won’t want to miss these scenic views, nature trails, and cozy weekend ideas.
 Wether you want a romantic break or a wilderness escape, these fall foliage weekend getaways in the United States have got you covered.
 See gorgeous fall foliage, pick pumpkins and indulge in warm apple cider donuts, the best of fall is right here.
-You’re going to love these fall getaway ideas !
+You’re going to love these fall getaway ideas and if you are looking for even more inspiration, check out these 6 weekend getaway ideas in Canada to see fall foliage!

 1. The White Mountains, New Hampshire